OUR GUIDE TO RURAL NEW SOUTH WALES PLUS ALL OUR RECOMMENDED FARM STAYS IN 2023

-Just north of Sydney NSW, between the Blue Mountains and the Barrington Tops, the Hunter Valley is Australia‘s oldest wine producing region, and has been producing quality wines for around two hundred years.
+Just north of Sydney NSW, between the Blue Mountains and the Barrington Tops, the Hunter Valley is Australia‘s oldest wine-producing region and has been producing quality wines for around two hundred years.

 Semillon is by far the most famous of its wines but it also produces some Chardonnay, Cabernet, Verdelho and Shiraz Sauvignon too.

-It is home to over 150 wineries, cellar doors and vineyards, most of them being boutique affairs that are well used to visitors and you’ll find a welcoming atmosphere throughout.
+It is home to over 150 wineries, cellar doors, and vineyards, most of them being boutique affairs that are well-used to visitors and you’ll find a welcoming atmosphere throughout.

-It is hard to pick some favourites but the organic, biodynamic Krinklewood Vineyard at 712 Wollombi Road, Broke, or Eagles Rest Wines at 534 Oakey Creek Road Pokolbin are two good choices which do tours of their vineyards as well as cellar door tasting sessions.
+It is hard to pick some favourites but the organic, biodynamic Krinklewood Vineyard at 712 Wollombi Road, Broke, or Eagles Rest Wines at 534 Oakey Creek Road Pokolbin are two good choices that do tours of their vineyards as well as cellar door tasting sessions.
 Eagles Rest has extensive olive plantations too which you can also tour and get a chance to taste their extra virgin olive oil.